ubnetdef/lockdown-website/content/about.md

 Lockdown v0 is scheduled on **April 9th, 2016 from 10AM to 5PM**.
 A schedule of events is located [here](/schedule).

 ### Where is it hosted?
-Lockdown is hosted at the University at Buffalo, Capen Hall, Room 201A.
+Lockdown is hosted at the University at Buffalo, Jacobs Management Center, Room B20.
 Directions can be found [here](/directions).

 ### Do you have any resources you recommend?
 Absolutely!
 We recommend you check out our [Beginner's Security Guide](/guide).